 On April 3, 2020, Scott Kuhne, individually and on behalf of all others similarly situated, filed a putative class action lawsuit against the Company, certain of its executive officers and directors, and the underwriters of its IPO in the United States District Court for the Southern District of California (Case No. 3:20-cv-00649-DMS-DEB).
-The operative complaint was filed on November 20, 2020.
+The second amended complaint was filed on November 20, 2020.
 The complaint was filed on behalf of all investors who purchased the Company's securities pursuant to or traceable to the Company's February 8, 2019 IPO.
 The complaint alleged that the Company, certain of its executive officers and directors, and the underwriters of its IPO made false and/or misleading statements and failed to disclose material adverse facts about its business, operations and prospects in violation of Sections 11 and 15 of the Securities Act of 1933, as amended.
 The plaintiff sought damages, interest, costs, attorneys' fees, and other unspecified equitable relief.
 The Company moved to dismiss the complaint on January 19, 2021.
 On April 19, 2021, the Court granted the Company's motion to dismiss in substantial part without leave to amend, and denied the motion to dismiss as to single claim.
-On October 29, 2021, the parties informed the Court that they have reached a settlement in principle, and the Court has vacated all deadlines.
-While the specific terms of the settlement remain to be finalized, the Company has agreed to pay approximately \$2.4 million, in exchange for customary releases and settlement terms.
-In accordance with the authoritative guidance on the evaluation of loss contingencies, the Company recorded a \$2.4 million litigation charge related to this matter, which is included as a component of General and Administrative expense in the Condensed Consolidated Statements of Operations for the three and nine month ended September 30, 2021.
+On October 29, 2021, the parties informed the Court that they had reached a settlement in principle, and the Court vacated all deadlines.
+The parties entered a settlement agreement on February 1, 2022.
+Pursuant to the agreement, the Company has agreed to pay approximately \$2.4 million, in exchange for customary releases and settlement terms.
+The lead plaintiff filed a motion for preliminary approval of the settlement and authorization of dissemination of notice to the class on February 2, 2022.
+The Court entered an order preliminarily approving the settlement on March 14, 2022, and scheduled the final settlement approval hearing for June 24, 2022.
+In accordance with the authoritative guidance on the evaluation of loss contingencies, the Company recorded a \$2.4 million litigation charge related to this matter in th